croquet/microverse/staging/docs/QuickStart.md

 // you may export other Croquet session parameters to override default values.
 ```

-Enter your Croquet API key and an application ID of your choice in the `apiKey.js` file and save it.
+Paste your Croquet API key and type an application ID of your choice in the `apiKey.js` file and save it.

 #### apiKey.js
 ```